ovaschool/ovaschool.github.io/staticpages/about.markdown

 We aim to keep the barrier between students and teachers as low as possible — everyone is welcome, stays in the same dorms, and students, teachers, and organizers often spend time together outside the regular school hours.
 This informal atmosphere is meant to allow all participants, students and teachers, to spend time working on linguistics in a friendly and open setting.

-Just like there was and is at EGG, there will be plenty of socializing outside the classroom at OVA.
+There will be plenty of socializing outside the classroom at OVA.
 To ensure that everyone feels welcome and safe, OVA also has a Code of Conduct that applies to all participants.